hadjiprocopis/containers/README.md

 # containers

+author: andreas hadjiprocopis (andreashad2@gmail.com)

-implements an n-dimensional sparse or "full" array backed on a 1D flat array.
+Implements an n-dimensional sparse or "full" array backed on a 1D flat array.

+It depends on the 'Cartesian' package which can be downloaded from my repository (e.g. https://github.com/hadjiprocopis/containers)

-compile using
+compile this code using
 ```
 ant clean && ant
 ```